Don Halliday – Chief Engineer

 Working with the family patriarch has proven challenging to some engineers but Halliday appears to have found a way to relate to Foyt.
 “I love A.J.’s passion,” he revealed, “and I feel we have a real good team feeling which probably comes from his son Larry’s very calm demeanor and the introduction of ‘honest respectful communication’.”

-Last year, Halliday took on the challenge of sorting out the brand new Dallara chassis—in fact it was the motivating factor for his return to the IZOD IndyCar Series after a seven-year absence.
+In 2012, Halliday took on the challenge of sorting out the brand new Dallara chassis—in fact it was the motivating factor for his return to the IZOD IndyCar Series after a seven-year absence.

-Halliday’s open wheel resume dates back to the late ‘70s, working with the Bruce McLaren Formula One team before moving on to Bernie Ecclestone’s Brabham team in 1983-1984.
+No one is better prepared to do that than Halliday, whose open wheel resume dates back to the late ‘70s, working with the Bruce McLaren Formula One team before moving on to Bernie Ecclestone’s Brabham team in 1983-1984.
 He moved to Indy car racing in 1985 with Maury Kraines’ Kraco team, then spent 1987-1988 in European Formula 3000 before returning to Indy cars for good in 1989.
 During the 1990s and early 2000s, he enjoyed success with some of the top teams and drivers in the CART Indy Car series including Truesports (with driver Scott Pruett), Tasman (with driver Andre Ribeiro), Team Kool Green (with drivers Dario Franchitti and Paul Tracy), and Team Rahal (with driver Kenny Brack).
 He has designed race-winning Indy cars in his career that began in the 1970s in his native New Zealand.
 In 1977, he designed, built and drove his Formula Vee race car to the New Zealand championship.